 "He let me go first," Kari remembered out loud, taking slow steps towards the monster.
 "He wouldn't let Piedmon get me… and he wouldn't let the Deadmon get me, either… He came all the way to the Dark World to find me…"

 "And what does that mean?!" the shadow snarled.
 "You're just manipulating him like Tai and Davis!"

 Kari swallowed, but shook her head.
 "No; I'm not," she said, her voice getting louder and more confident.
 "I'm not manipulating anyone.
 What he told me… he said I have friends who care just as much as Tai… and he meant it… and… and I think he cares the most of all of them."
 Justifiable anger rose in her chest, her truth gleaming in her mind's eye.
 "I don't control anyone!
 It's because they care about me, like I care about them!
 TK, Gatomon, Patamon, they were right!
 You're NOT me!" she declared.

 TK opened one eye to her.
 "K-Kari…" he gurgled.

 "You little vermin!" the shadow hissed, and her tentacles dove at Kari.
 Kari's whole body began to glow just like when Dagomon grabbed for her, and the tentacles flew backwards as if they had been electrified.

-The shadow of Kari snarled and started to draw away with TK, but Kari ran after her.
+The shadow of Kari snarled and started to draw back with TK, but Kari ran after her.
 "Let him go!" she yelled, grabbing onto her arms.
 The holy white energy shot through the shadow's body, and with a pained shriek she lost her grip on TK and collapsed to the ground, her tentacles flailing and writhing like caught fish.